Lord, Please Change My…

-"There be three things which are too wonderful for me, yea, four which I know not: The way of an eagle in the air; the way of a serpent upon a rock; the way of a ship in the midst of the sea; and the way of a man with a maid."1
+"There are three things that are too amazing for me, four that I do not understand: the way of an eagle in the sky; the way of a snake on a rock; the way of a ship on the high seas, and the way of a man with a young woman."1

 "It's not my problem.
 It's my wife/husband who needs help!"

 How many times have you heard this defensive type of statement?
-Having worked in the area of divorce recovery for over two decades, I have heard it repeatedly.
-One person recently said to me, "How do I make my husband understand that he is the one who needs help.
+Having worked with couples for many years, I have heard it repeatedly.
+One person once said to me, "How do I make my husband understand that he is the one who needs help.
 He needs to know that he is wrong so he can get counseling."

 "And why did you marry this person?
 What attracted you to him/her in the first place?"
 I ask.
 Rarely do I get an honest answer.